 How Much Damage Can Diesel Cause?

-- Minor contamination: £100–£200 for draining and flushing
+Minor contamination: £100 – £200 for draining and flushing

-Some practical tips UK drivers actually use:
+Some common sense tips that UK drivers actually employ:

 - Avoid distractions while filling up